 This is great, but why would you want to have multiple instances?
 Basically, we can give you two (even three) fundamental reasons, but here goes two:

 Atlassian Cloud Enterprise offers multiple centralized governance controls for change management and users at scale.
 And what does this mean?
-Offering resources to administrators who organize tools within an organization so that they can centrally control how employees use Atlassian products, as well as to control the change management strategy.
+Offering resources to administrators who organize tools within an organization so that they can centrally control how employees use Atlassian products, as well as control the change management strategy.

 Which resources do administrators have at the organizational level?

 For example, data protection and segregation are some of the most significant concerns when using cloud systems.
-Administrators may want to configure separate instances for specific teams, such as finances, HR, or legal departments, who deal with confidential data that cannot be exposed to everyone inside and outside the company.
+Administrators may want to configure separate instances for specific teams, such as finance, HR, or legal departments, who deal with confidential data that cannot be exposed to everyone inside and outside the company.
 With Atlassian Cloud, it is possible to set up separate instances for external partner teams.

 Breaking down into the details, the guarantee to back their word on cloud security, Atlassian supports the cloud with the following series of certifications and procedures: